 Must be age 21 to apply.
 Background checks are required.

-Please apply here http://bit.ly/2WnKh2W If you have additional questions, contact Helene French at email@example.com
+Please visit this link to apply: http://bit.ly/2WnKh2W If you have additional questions, please contact Elizabeth Cook at email@example.com.

 6100 Dutchmans Lane, Suite 400, Louisville, KY 40205, US